spear-sim/spear/docs/content_guidelines.md

     └── PostProcessVolume              #
 ```

-- The _Outliner_ view should be as consistent and human-readable as possible (e.g., consistent names, consistent numbers of digits, etc).
+- The _Outliner_ pane should be organized as consistently as possible across scenes, and should be as human-readable as possible (e.g., consistent names, consistent numbers of digits, etc).
-- Naming conventions should be as consistent as possible across scenes.
 - The type of each actor in `my_scene_0000/Meshes` should be `StaticMeshActor` if it is not articulated, and `Actor` if it is articulated.
-It is necessary to use the `Actor` type for articulated actors so they can be simulated correctly.
-Although it is not strictly necessary to use the `StaticMeshActor` type for non-articulated actors, they have a different icon than `Actors` in the _Outliner_ pane, so we use `StaticMeshActor` for non-articulated actors to visually distinguish them from articulated actors.
+It is necessary to use the `Actor` type for articulated actors so they can be correctly physically simulated.
+Although it is not strictly necessary to use the `StaticMeshActor` type for non-articulated actors, `StaticMeshActors` and `Actors` have different icons in the _Outliner_ pane, so we use different types to visually differentiate them.

 ### Details pane

-All options in the _Details_ pane should be set to their default values unless noted below, or unless there is an good reason to deviate.

 #### `StaticMeshActor`

-For each `StaticMeshActor` in the `my_scene_0000/Meshes` directory, the _Components_ pane within the _Details_ pane is organized as follows.
+For each `StaticMeshActor` in the `my_scene_0000/Meshes` directory, the _Components_ pane within the _Details_ pane should be organized as follows.

 ```
 my_actor_0000                          #